Mould Remediation and Drywall Replacement Services in Richmond, BC

 - Drywall taping all seams with mesh or paper tape

-Drywall Mold Damage Restoration Services
+Drywall Mould Damage Restoration Services

 Professional restoration includes:

-- Complete moisture testing of surrounding areas
+- Complete moisture testing of the surrounding areas

 - HEPA filtration during all removal processes